 For London, Transport for London has collected Road safety data as far back as 2005.
-Action Vision Zero has produced a summary spreadsheet of this casualty data (available to download here (51MB)).
+Action Vision Zero has produced a summary spreadsheet of this casualty data (available to download here (50MB)).
+This covers the years 2005 to 2019.
 This can be searched using the Pivot table in the Analysis worksheet.

 Traffic volumes & numbers of licensed vehicles

 DfT’s Road traffic statistics provide street-level road traffic estimates, with an interactive mapping tool.
 The datasets, available via Excel/csv downloads, can isolate individual local authorities and allow comparisons of different types of vehicles, streets and roads between 2000 and 2018.
 The data is also available in map and chart summaries.

 Vehicle statistics including data about the number of licensed vehicles, new vehicle registrations and roadworthiness testing (including MOTs) is available here.